What To Do if You Can’t Pay Your Utility Bills

 ConnecticutConnecticut Energy Assistance Program (CEAP)Qualifying households can apply for bill assistance, energy crisis assistance, and weatherization or energy-related home repairs.

-IllinoisLow-Income Home Energy Assistance Program (LIHEAP)This program helps low-income households pay for energy services.
+IllinoisLow-Income Home Energy Assistance Program (LIHEAP)This federal program helps low-income households in Illinois pay for energy services.
 LIHEAP focuses on coverage for heating in the winter.

 MassachusettsEnergy Assistance ProgramsMassachusetts residents can qualify for various energy assistance options, including a discount on electric bills.